carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 Firstly we must decide what it is we want our Deep Learning system to do.
 This lesson is all about image classification so our aim is to put an image into one of a few categories.

 ### 2. Identify inputs and outputs
 Next we need to identify what the inputs and outputs of the neural network will be.
-In our case, the data is images and the inputs could be the individual pixels of the images.We are performing a classification problem and we will have one output for each potential class.
+In our case, the data is images and the inputs could be the individual pixels of the images.
+We are performing a classification problem and we will have one output for each potential class.

 ### 3. Prepare data
-For this lesson, we will be using an existing image dataset known as CIFAR-10 that we saw in the last episode.Let's explore this dataset in more detail and talk about steps you would take to make your own dataset.
+For this lesson, we will be using an existing image dataset known as CIFAR-10 that we saw in the last episode.
+Let's explore this dataset in more detail and talk about steps you would take to make your own dataset.

 # Preexisting datasets